-According to Baker Hughes, a GE Company, the US active on-shore rig count3 peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
+According to Baker Hughes, the US active on-shore rig count peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
 The drop in oil prices was primarily a result of world supply outpacing demand and OPEC's decision in November 2014 to hold production levels steady in order to defend its global market share.
-On-shore drilling activity in the US declined steadily through 2015 and reached a trough in May 2016 when the average active rig count bottomed at 380 rigs.
-Since the bottom, US active on-shore rig count improved steadily, peaking at 1,060 rigs in mid-November of 2018.
-From the end of 2018, US rig counts have declined by approximately 26%, ending 2019 at 782 active on-shore rigs.
+On-shore drilling activity in the US declined steadily through 2015, bottoming at 380 rigs in May 2016, before activity began to recover steadily, reaching a peak of 1,060 rigs in mid-November of 2018.
+From the November 2018 peak to mid-March of 2020 US rig counts declined by approximately 27% to 773, largely due to pipeline takeaway constraints and the market absorbing increased production levels from the run-up in activity in 2018.